single-spa/single-spa.js.org/website/versioned_docs/version-5.x/layout-definition.md

 ### `<route>`

 The `route` element is used to control which applications and dom elements are shown for a top-level URL route.
 It may contain HTMLElements, applications, or other routes.
+Note that the route path is a URL prefix, not an exact match.

 ```html
 <route path="clients">